blink1073/oct2py/docs/source/installation.rst

 - To test, open a command window (or terminal) and type: `octave`.
 If Octave starts, you should be good to go.

+- Alternatively, you can specify the path to your Octave executable by creating an `OCTAVE_EXECUTABLE` environmental variable.

 .. _version: http://sourceforge.net/projects/octave/files/Octave%20Windows%20binaries/
 .. _7zip: http://portableapps.com/apps/utilities/7-zip_portable